PFTL/website/content/blog/27_Custom_CRM.rst

             session.add(message)
             session.commit()

 At this stage this is not sending any message, it is just showing how it would look like.
 The code above implements a lot of different choices on how to find a solution.
 One is that we would like the ``Customer`` class that creates a message, and the message is able to send itself.
 Then we store that message into the database.
-This allows us to prevent adding messages to the database if the sending fails.
+This prevents adding messages to the database if the sending fails.
 The ``Customer`` class will look like this:

 .. code-block:: python